AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin/README.md

     }
   ],
 ```
+However, if you later upgraded your Photoshop to v24 or higher. you may need to change minVersion back to  ```"minVersion": "24.0.0"``` for the plugin to function correctly.

 ## Exception in ASGI application / Expecting value: line 1 column 1
 This error occurs due to mismatched expectations between the plugin and the Automatic1111 backend.